return42/sphkerneldoc/doc/Documentation/kernel-doc-HOWTO/kernel-doc-directive.rst

     The next option make only sense in conjunction with option ``doc``:

     ``no-header``
         Do not output DOC: section's title.
-Usefull, if the surrounding context already has a heading, and the DOC: section title is only used as an identifier.
-Take in mind, that this option will not supress any native reST heading markup in the comment (:ref:`reST-section-structure`).
+Useful, if the surrounding context already has a heading, and the DOC: section title is only used as an identifier.
+Take in mind, that this option will not suppress any native reST heading markup in the comment (:ref:`reST-section-structure`).

 ``export [<src-fname-pattern> [, ...]]``